jinkang-0/MarkdownFromTex/README.md

 Note: You can edit the name of the input and/or output files in `script.py` if you want

-Also note: If you are familiar with RegEx or manipulating strings in Python, feel free to also edit how the script parses and formats the files
+Also note: If you are familiar with RegEx or manipulating strings in Python, feel free to edit how the script parses and formats the files